MicrosoftDocs/architecture-center/docs/guide/design-principles/self-healing.md

 ## Recommendations

-**Design autonomous and decoupled components that communicate through asynchronous communication protocols.** Components should ideally use events to communicate with each other.
+**Use decoupled components that communicate asynchronously**.
+Components should ideally use events to communicate with each other.
 This helps to minimize the chance of cascading failures.

 **Retry failed operations**.
 Transient failures might occur due to momentary loss of network connectivity, a dropped database connection, or a timeout when a service is busy.
 Build retry logic into your application to handle transient failures.
 For many Azure services, the client SDK implements automatic retries.
 For more information, see [Transient fault handling][transient-fault-handling] and the [Retry pattern][retry].